borg286/sevtech/README.md

 * If you're unsure which foods you can eat to maximize your bars, you can filter food types by typing the category in JEI.
 For instance, searching for fruit will give you all items you have access to that increases your fruit bar.

-* Rice bread can be eaten even when full, making it very useful for keeping saturation up during a fight or boosting your grain nutrition
+* Rice bread can be eaten even when full, making it very useful for keeping saturation up during a fight or boosting your grain nutrition.

+* In the same way making leather is easier with the basin, dough is 3 flour and 1 salt per batch.

+* It's useful for when you want to make bigger meals with the cauldron to make lots and lots of bowls for the chicken stews, and other things that it can make.
+They don’t stack, so it should really only be eaten when you’re in your base, to save on inventory space.

 ### Good foods to make: